vhsanche/local-kube/README.md

 terraform apply

 # Watch the deployments
-watch kubectl get kustomizations,hr,po -A
+watch kubectl get gitrepositories,kustomizations,hr,po -A

 # Get a list of http endpoints
 kubectl get vs -A